 Q: Is it difficult to convey the correct message when transcreating a project for a foreign market?

 A: Before you convey the correct message, you need to understand it properly.
-In fact, it isn’t difficult to understand and convey the message.
+In fact, when its comes to translating and transcreating, it isn’t difficult to understand and convey the message.
 The difficulty comes when figuring out whether it is attractive and reflective of the intended message.
 That’s what transcreation does.

 Q: Do you enjoy working on copywriting or transcreating more and why?

 A: Translating and transcreating, copywriting and transcreating are closely related and I enjoy doing all.
 I had been a translator for many years before I began to do copywriting and transcreating.
 When you do transcreating less creativity is required since all you are doing is translating from one language to another.
 Doing this for years on end can get a bit boring.
 I like being in the “Chief” role and being in charge of transcreating.
 This work is often very time-consuming and tedious, usually requiring many edits and modifications.
 You always have to listen to the customer for feedback such as, “make it more involved”, “make it more attractive”, “make it feel different”, “make it outstanding.”
 This process usually goes on until the customer is fully satisfied.